pragmalang/pragma/docs/api/schema-generation.md

 directive @listen(to: EVENT_ENUM!) on FIELD # on field selections inside a subscription
 ```

-- For each model there exist:
+- For each model, there exists:

-  1. ✔️ `{model.id}` output type where each field on this input type respects the requirements of the model.
-Meaning, required fields will stay required and optional fields will stay optional.
+  1. `{model.id}` output type where each field on this input type respects the requirements of the model.
+Meaning that required fields will stay required and optional fields will stay optional.
 Fields with Non-primitive types will be substituted with `{type.id}` with `!` appended if the field is not optional.
-Fields with list type will take one optional argument `where: WhereInput` for filtering and selecting values.
+Fields with list types will take one optional argument `where: WhereInput` for filtering and selecting values.
 With an optional field
   ```
   type {model.id} {
     {for field in model.fields.filter(!isList)}